Cascavel: Cycle of wood

 In the 1930s, with the cycle of erva mate at a close, the surrounding area entered into the so-called "cycle of wood", which attracted a large number of families from Santa Catarina and Rio Grande do Sul.
 In particular, there were many Polish, German and Italian settlers, who formed the basis of the municipal population.

 As the native forests were depleted, the land became available to agriculture sector, which underpins the present-day economy.

 In 1938, Cascavel became an administrative district.

 Emancipation

-The municipality of Cascavel was emancipated on November 14, 1951, by state law n° 790, separating it from Iguaçu Falls.
+The municipality of Cascavel was emancipated on November 14, 1951, by state law n° 790, separating it from Foz do Iguaçu.
 For decades there was a discussion about whether this would be the proper date, as the installation of the first municipal government occurred only on December 14, 1952.
 However, in 2010, with the law n° 5.689, the discussion was put to rest.

 Development

 As the cycle of timber closed in the late 1970s, industrialization began along with increased agricultural activity and a rising service industry.
 In less than six decades, Cascavel went from a rest stop for travelers and trappers, to the largest municipality in western Paraná and one of the largest economic centers in southern Brazil.